-The complete installation presents an inner dialogue between two contradicting aspects of each individuals’ personality and brings to the fore the inner tension between the “idealised self” and one’s actual self-perception.
+The video presents a series of inner dialogues and brings to the fore the inner tension between the “Idealized self” and one’s actual self-perception.

 Two white cubes were built for this project.
 They served as a platform for a series of portraits of local people from Cape Charles, Virginia, who were photographed in and around their town.

 The boxes may be a stage, perhaps a symbol; an object encompassing multiple meanings.

 The work was created as part of the artist residency “Experimental Film Virginia”.